The Mediterranean diet, explained.

 The Mediterranean lifestyle.

-This diet is probably conjuring up images of meals with wine, as company.
+This diet is probably conjuring up images of meals with your friends and family.
 It’s an important point to address because the diet is interlinked with the way of life.
-This includes sharing meals with family and friends, being physically active, and yes, enjoying a glass of red wine.
+This includes sharing meals with family and friends and being physically active.

 In your everyday lifestyle, here are a few tips to follow: